 Other hormone imbalances – Thyroid and adrenal health can be impacted by changes in female hormone health.
 Conversely, female hormone health can be impacted by disorders of thyroid and adrenal glands.
 The best way to determine diagnosis and treatment is to see your health care provider that is trained in hormone imbalances.

-As a Naturopathic Physician, I am lucky to have so many “tools in my toolbox” to provide treatment options to my patients having hormonal balance issues!
+As a Naturopathic Doctor, I am lucky to have so many “tools in my toolbox” to provide treatment options to my patients having hormonal balance issues!
 Depending on symptom severity and patient preference, I can choose between a variety of options that will work best for them.
 This is one of the many reasons that I love Naturopathic Medicine and one of the reasons I often use supplements to balance hormones.

 I love using herbal formulations with my patients in order to provide safe and effective relief for their symptoms.
 Herbals are a gentle way to treat for many symptoms such as hot flashes, painful periods, unpredictable periods, hormonal acne, fertility, sleep, and more!
 Here are some common herbal supplements to balance hormones and combat these unwanted issues